Updated June 4, 2026 for the current Adobe Firefly, Creative Cloud AI, generative credits, and AI video workflow landscape.

 AI can make production faster, but it also creates new review responsibilities.
 Look closely for artifacts, strange hands, fake UI, warped logos, misleading before/after claims, and anything that could confuse a client or viewer.

-For client work, be clear about when AI is part of the process.
-For branded work, keep approved logos, fonts, colors, and legal claims under human control.
+For client work, be clear about where AI is part of the process.
+For branded work, keep approved logos, fonts, colors, claims, and final usage rights under human control.

 My rule: use AI to get to a strong draft faster.
-Do not use it as an excuse to skip proofing, licensing judgment, or brand review.
+Do not use it as an excuse to skip proofing, licensing judgment, brand review, or client disclosure conversations.

 Where to Go Next

-If you want the practical app view, read what Adobe Express is for, what Illustrator is for, and what Photoshop is used for.
+For app-level context, read what Adobe Express is for, the Adobe Illustrator buying guide, and what Photoshop is used for.

-For official details, use Adobe's Firefly product page and generative credits FAQ.
+For official details, use Adobe's Firefly product page, generative credits FAQ, AI video generator page, and Content Credentials overview.

 FAQ